-Included in the enacted budget is funding to provide local match dollars for the Flood Control Matching-State Dam Repair program in the amount of \$800,000 in each year of the biennium from the LGEDF before distribution to localities.
-The Budget of the Commonwealth directs the Cabinet for Economic Development to transfer an additional \$700,000 each fiscal year from the LGEDF Multi-County Fund to the Fund as well.
+Included in the recommended budget is funding to provide local match dollars for the Flood Control Matching-State Dam Repair program in the amount of \$800,000 in each year of the biennium from the LGEDF before distribution to localities.
+The Cabinet for Economic Development is authorized to transfer an additional \$700,000 each fiscal year from the LGEDF Multi-County Fund to the Fund as well.
 These funds may be used to provide local match dollars for the federal flood control program and the Personal Responsibility in Desirable Environment (PRIDE) program.
 These funds also may be directed to repair state-owned dams in coal producing counties.

-The enacted budget provides support for services provided to coal producing counties by GOLD and the Kentucky Infrastructure Authority by allocating \$1,039,700 in each fiscal year of the biennium to GOLD administrative units.
+The Governor's recommended budget continues the practice of providing support for services provided to coal producing counties by GOLD by allocating \$1,039,700 in each fiscal year of the biennium to GOLD administrative units.

-Included in the enacted budget is funding for debt service in the amount of \$4,091,900 in each fiscal year of the biennium to fund Coal County Development Fund (water and sewer projects) authorized by the 2003 Regular Session of the General Assembly.
+The budget recommendation includes funding for debt service in the amount of \$4,091,900 in each fiscal year of the biennium to fund Coal County Development Fund (water and sewer projects) authorized by the 2003 Regular Session of the General Assembly.